CleverseAcademy/nodejs-cicd/README.md

 1. Build and test Node.js app code after pushes

-2. (TODO) Build Docker image and publish to DockerHub after new tag pushes
+2. Build Docker image and publish to DockerHub after new tag pushes

 3. (TODO) Deploy to servers or clusters